 All applicants will be required to complete the standard American Medical College Admissions Service (AMCAS) application.
 After initial screening, secondary applications will be sent to eligible students at no cost.
 Our innovative, non-traditional secondary application process will consist of a portfolio and video response to questions related to the ethics and values of medicine.
 You can learn more about the secondary application by watching this video.

-Admissions Committee decision notifications will be made on a rolling basis, with initial offers of admission beginning no earlier than mid-October for the class entering July 2019.
+Admissions Committee decision notifications will be made on a rolling basis.
+We will participate in the Early Decision Program and those decisions will be announced October 1, 2019.
+Other offers of admission will begin no earlier than mid-October for the class entering July 2020.
 We will maintain an admissions waitlist until our class is complete.

 All applicants are required to submit letters of evaluation and recommendation through the AMCAS letter service; no outside letters or information will be accepted by the Office of Admissions.
 Prospective students may submit a maximum of four letters of evaluation.
 The following are acceptable:

 - A premedical committee report or other composite letter of recommendation from the applicant’s primary college or university.

 - If the primary college or university does not have a premedical committee, at least three individual letters of recommendation on official letterhead: two from individual professors with whom the applicant has taken classes or participated in research (it is strongly recommended that at least one recommendation be from someone in STEM-science, technology, engineering or mathematics) and one letter from a non-academic individual (e.g. an advisor, a supervisor from a work or volunteer experience).

 For now, we will offer only an M.D. degree.